POETRY & PROSE

 “Cemetario General” and “Wind chimes” in Cacti Fur, Dec.
 2, 2015

-A space poem in PALEBLUE: art and sounds from the Milky Way, edited by Lindsay Cahill, Sept.11, 2015
+A space poem in PALEBLUE: art and sounds from the Milky Way, curated by Lindsay Cahill (gallery exhibit), Sept.11, 2015

-Káktos” in PLANTS issue of jaffatelaqlam: a haven for middle eastern writers & artists, July 18, 2015
+Káktos” in jaffatelaqlam: a haven for middle eastern writers & artists, PLANTS’ issue, July 18, 2015

-“Futaba,” “The clocks in their homes,” and “Preserved in Alienation” in Words Fly Away poems for Fukushima, edited by Holly Harwood, Green Wind Press, Sept.
+“Futaba”, “The clocks in their homes”, and “Preserved in Alienation” in Words Fly Away: Poems for Fukushima, edited by Holly Harwood, Green Wind Press, a joint project by the Berkeley Fellowship of Unitarian Universalists Social Justice Committee, Fukushima Response Bay Area, and Fukushima Poetry Anthology, Sept.
 2014

 Short Sisters” in Medical Literary Messenger, May 29, 2014

-An artistic collaboration between my sister and me, exploring Spondyloepiphyseal dysplasia (SED), a bone condition we’ve had since birth.
-SED causes a variety of issues, including short stature, scoliosis, chronic joint pain, neck instability, collagen deficiency and retinal detachment.
+An artistic collaboration between my sister and me, exploring our genetic bone condition spondyloepiphyseal dysplasia (SED).
+SED causes a variety of issues, including short stature, scoliosis, chronic joint pain, neck instability, collagen deficiency, and retinal detachment.
 We combined poetry and photography to provide a portrait of how SED affects the body and how the condition presents itself differently, even in sisters.
-The included poems are: “Short curve,” “Growth chart,” “Human growth,” “Cervical instability,” and “Scoliosis.”
+My poems “Short curve”, “Growth chart”, “Human growth”, “Cervical instability”, and “Scoliosis” were published.

 Short curve” in Little Patuxent Review, Jan.
 25, 2014